Baldip-S/Business-Statistics-Project/README.md

 Final project for the course Fundamentals of Business Statistics.

+The project deals with the UCI - Turbine Emissions data set and a randomly generated sales data set.

-Analysis has been conducted solely through RStudio.
+Regression and Forecasting analysis has been conducted solely through RStudio.

 Visualisations found within the report created using MS Tableau.